10 Amazing Midwest Road Trips [2025]

 A: Given the variety of activities and weather conditions you might encounter, it’s wise to pack layers of clothing, comfortable hiking shoes, a rain jacket, sunscreen, and insect repellent.

-Don’t forget your camera and a power bank for your devices as well.
+Don’t forget your camera and a power bank for your devices.

 Q: Can I find good camping spots along the route?